Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 A dedicated server has ports already forwarded for players to connect anytime.
 These servers can run in the cloud or a data center.
 The relay server option uses these servers to send data between players.

 In a listen server relay scenario, the host and all clients connect to the same listen server.
-Clients then send packets to each other through the relay server and telling it to redirect these packets to the correct client.
+Clients send packets to the relay server, which then redirects these packets to the intended recipient.

 Advantages: